Georgesarkis/AGTGA/README.md

 Moreover, you need to connect your android phone to your computer and confirm:
 * Developer options is enabled on the android phone
 * USB debugging in enabled on the android phone
-* Android phone is recognized by the computer (should also worked with emulator.
-For how to setup with emulator, check: https://appium.io/)
+* Android phone is recognized by the computer
+Or run android emulator

 ## constrains
 This tool will perform the best if: